-Term Definition Division of Developmental Disabilities (DDD) The division within DES responsible for providing services to eligible Arizona residents with developmental disabilities, as defined in ARS Title 36, Chapter 5.1.
-Preadmission Screening (PAS) The method of determining whether the customer is medically eligible for the ALTCS program.
+Term Definition The division within DES responsible for providing services to eligible Arizona residents with developmental disabilities, as defined in ARS Title 36, Chapter 5.1.
+The method of determining whether the customer is medically eligible for the ALTCS program.